viadeo/tetra/README.md

 }).start();
 ```

-If the default settings are sufficient, you can only call the start function (as in /conf/default.js):
+If the default settings are sufficient, you need only call the start function (as in /conf/default.js):

 ```js
 tetra.start();
 ```

 ## Applications tree
-By default, the Tetra.js framework recommands to use a directory tree to implement applications.
-This structure allows you to use the bootstrap feature to load dynamically your javascript resources.
+By default, the Tetra.js framework expects a particular directory tree structure.
+Following this convention allows you to use the bootstrap feature to dynamically load JavaScript resources.

    * **coremvc**
       * **apps**